“If plan A fails, remember there are 25 more letters.”

 Writing product descriptions isn’t as easy as it seems.
 Apologies for breaking the ice soon; but it’s just that individuals have given it such a minority status effort-wise; I had to rant out sooner rather than later.

-These days, you find everyone proclaiming them self to be a content writer and you can find millions of product description writers online; but not even 1% know the gravity of what it is and what it takes to write something that actually attracts a fellow customer.
+These days, you find everyone proclaiming themself to be content writers and you can find millions of product description writers online; but not even 1% know the gravity of what it is and what it takes to write something that attracts a fellow customer.
 It’s a pity really; however, there’s light at the end of the tunnel.

 – Product descriptions help a potential buyer decide whether his/her investment’s worth it.

-– It helps to provide them valuable information about the product.
+– It helps to provide them with valuable information about the product.

-– It gives an overall polished appeal of the brand.
+– It gives an overall polished appeal to the brand.

 – Descriptions do wonders for SEO, as every digital marketer will tell you seven days of the week.